-Dennis Beling is a Vice President in Compass Lexecon’s Hong Kong office.
-He has more than 10 years’ experience as a competition economist gained in both public and private sector roles.
+Dennis Beling is a Senior Vice President with Compass Lexecon based in Singapore and Hong Kong.
+He has more than 14 years’ experience as a competition economist.

 Dennis was educated at the University of Hamburg and at the University of Sydney, where he obtained Master’s degrees in Economics.
 Dennis is fluent in English and German.